Hello World in C*

 Next, we have our usual main function declaration which serves as the drop in function for our program.
 We should be used to seeing this convention since it's common in the popular industrial languages like C++ and Java.

-Finally, we make a call to printf which is a special print function that allows for string formatting.
+Finally, we make a call to println which is a special print function that outputs the specified string with a newline character.
 Of course, all we're going to pass to it is the "Hello, World!" string.
 And, that's it!

 How to Run the Solution